About Christ the Servant Parish

 A very important mission of the church began with the establishment of the Parish school in 1957.
 The Sisters of the Daughters of Charity staffed the school for many years, followed by the Ursuline Sisters of Youngstown and then by the Sisters of the Humility of Mary.
 The school now numbers about 270 students K thru 8.

-In May of 1999 the new Parish Activity Center, located at the northwest end of the property, was dedicated.
+In May of 1999 a new Parish Activity Center, located at the northwest end of the property, was dedicated.
+Alumni Hall, our gymnasium, serves both the school and the wider community.

 St. Paul's Catholic Church of Canton started humbly in 1907 as a chapel.
 It was a remodeled section of the barn which stood on the property purchased that year.
 Sharing the barn was a temporary school, which the Sisters of the Humility of Mary volunteered to staff.